ntnu-arl/blackfly_nodelet/README.md

 ### Spinnaker

-1. Download the Spinnaker SDK from FLIR as per your distribution and architecture (Note: this driver has only been tested on Linux variants)
+1. Download the [Spinnaker SDK from FLIR](https://www.flir.eu/products/spinnaker-sdk/) as per your distribution and architecture (Note: this driver has only been tested on Linux variants)
 2. Unzip it and go through the README for installation instructions for your system
+3. If Spinnaker is installed in a custom location, you will need to include the path to it in the [FindSpinnaker.cmake](cmake/FindSpinnaker.cmake)

 #### Notes